acmeproducts/perf/core-ui-release-plan.md

 | B4 | Chrome modules (pill counters, progress bar, tap zones, MLPUM) with activation guards | `ui-v7.html`, `ui-v8.html` |
 | B5 | Cartridge persistence refactor | `ui-v8.html`, `codex-storage.js`, cartridge manager utilities |

-We queue the bundles sequentially inside one branch but only open the PR when all five are complete.
-Intermediate commits stay local until the full release bundle is ready.
+We keep the bundles in order and open a fresh PR for each one.
+Engineering closes out review comments, merges, and rebases to `main` before starting the next PR so testers never face multiple active conflict banners.

 ## Execution guidelines
 1. **Start with docs.** Update `core-ui-rationalization.md` as modules graduate into